-- 1. Probability
+- 2. Odds

 - 2. Mutially Exclusive Events

-- 3..
-Fundamental Counting Principle
+- 3. Fundamental Counting Principle

-- 4. Sample Space
+- 4. Procedure for finding probability of an event using s tree diagram.

-- 5. Event
+5. Event

-- 6. Tree Diagram
+- 6. Tree Diagram - 7.
+Permutation and write formula

-- 7. A fair coin is tossed 5 times .
+8. A fair coin is tossed 5 times .
 What is the probability of getting all 5 heads?

-8. A couple plans to have three children, what is the probability of having at least one girl?
+9. A couple plans to have three children, what is the probability of having at least one girl?

-9. A teacher prepared a 4 item true-false test, how many ways can the test be answered?
+10. A teacher prepared a 4 item true-false test, how many ways can the test be answered?

-10. A cast for a school play is to be selected from 7 eligible girls and 9 eligible boys.
+11. A cast for a school play is to be selected from 7 eligible girls and 9 eligible boys.
 The play requires 4 girls and 3 boys.
 In how many ways can the players be selected?

-11. Sharon has 3 skirts, 4 blouses and 2 pairs of shoes in her closet, assuming they can be made to match, how many different outfits does she have available to wear?
+12. Sharon has 3 skirts, 4 blouses and 2 pairs of shoes in her closet, assuming they can be made to match, how many different outfits does she have available to wear?

-12. How many different 3-person committees can be formed from 5 people?
+13. How many different 3-person committees can be formed from 5 people?

-- 13. If the probability in favor of the Red Sox winning the pennant is 8/15, what are the odds that they win? - 14.
-In how many ways can a party of 4 men and 4 women be seated in a row if the men and women are to occupy alternate seats?
+14. If the probability in favor of the Red Sox winning the pennant is 8/15, what are the odds that they win?

+15. In how many ways can a party of 4 men and 4 women be seated in a row if the men and women are to occupy alternate seats?

-15. Find the probability of rolling a sum of a 7 or 11 when rolling a fair pair of dice.
+16. Find the probability of rolling a sum of a 7 or 11 when rolling a fair pair of dice.

-16. At a local college, 60% of the students are undergraduates, 45% of the students are male, and 40% of the undergraduates are male.
+17. At a local college, 60% of the students are undergraduates, 45% of the students are male, and 40% of the undergraduates are male.
 What is the probability a randomaly chosen student is either male or and undergraduate?

-17. The batting average of a baseball player is .300.
+18. The batting average of a baseball player is .300.
 What is the probability that he will hit two out of three times at bat?

-- 18. What is the probability of winning Mega Millions if you have to match 5 numbers out of 70, followed by one number out of 25? - 19.
-An assembly line has two inspectors.
+19.ACT/SAT What is the probability of winning Mega Millions if you have to match 5 numbers out of 70, followed by one number out of 25?

+20.ACT/SAT An assembly line has two inspectors.
 The probability that the first inspector will miss a defective item is 0.05.
 If the defector item passes the first inspector, the probability the second inspector will miss it is 0.01.
-What is the probability that a defective item will pass by both inspectors? - 20.
-Provide contact information for a parent/guardian, home or cell phone, email adress or address (CHP)
+What is the probability that a defective item will pass by both inspectors?

+21. Provide contact information for a parent/guardian, home or cell phone, email adress or address (CHP)